Designing Accessible Spaces: Door Hardware Requirements Under AS 1428.1:2021

 1. LEVER HANDLES

-Lever handles remain the most intuitive and accessible hardware solution for hinged doors.
-AS 1428.1:2021 sets out specific requirements to ensure they can be operated comfortably by users with varying mobility or hand strength.
+Lever handles remain one of the most intuitive and accessible hardware solutions for hinged doors.
+AS 1428.1:2021 outlines dimensional and performance criteria to support operation by users with varying mobility and hand strength.

 Key requirements:

-Turn snibs must project at least 45 mm from the spindle for ease of grip. - One-handed, non-slip operation
+Turn snibs are to project at least 45 mm from the centre of the spindle to allow adequate grip.

-The operable spindle of the lever — including snibs and privacy turns — must be set between 900 mm and 1100 mm above finished floor level.
+The centre of the operable spindle, including snibs and privacy turns, is to be located between 900 mm and 1100 mm above finished floor level.

 2. PULL HANDLES

 Pull handles provide a strong, positive grip on both hinged and sliding doors.
-AS 1428.1:2021 requires them to be shaped and positioned to allow safe and consistent operation.
+AS 1428.1:2021 sets out requirements for clearance and positioning to support safe and consistent operation.

 Key requirements:

-Sliding doors must use D-shaped pulls, providing a continuous, secure grip suitable for one-handed operation.
+Sliding doors are to be fitted with D-shaped pull handles that provide a continuous and secure grip suitable for one-handed operation.

 When Offset Pull Handles May be Used:

-Offset pull handles are not required on all accessible doors, but they are useful when:
+Offset pull handles are not required on all accessible doors, but they may be appropriate when:

-- Double sliding or double entrance doors need improved ergonomic spacing
+• Double sliding or double entrance doors require improved ergonomic spacing

-- Locks or snibs require additional finger access around the hardware
+• Locks or snibs require additional finger clearance around the hardware

-Offset pulls simply provide the extra clearance needed in these specific situations.
+Offset pulls can assist in achieving the necessary clearances in these situations.

 3. SLIDING DOORS — CLEAR OPENINGS & CRITICAL CLEARANCES

 Sliding doors are commonly used in accessible bathrooms, meeting rooms and internal fitouts.
-To meet AS 1428.1:2021, they require additional design considerations beyond standard pull-handle selection.
+To align with AS 1428.1:2021, they require additional design consideration beyond standard pull-handle selection.

-To ensure safe gripping and prevent handle/frame collisions: - A minimum of 60 mm clearance must exist between the pull handle and the adjacent wall or door frame when the door is closed.
+• A minimum 60 mm clearance is to be provided between the pull handle and the adjacent wall or door frame when the door is closed.

-- A minimum of 60 mm clearance must also exist when the door is fully open.
+• A minimum 60 mm clearance is also to be maintained when the door is fully open.

-These clearances protect the user’s hand, allow comfortable gripping and prevent hardware obstruction.
+These clearances help protect the user’s hand, allow comfortable gripping and prevent hardware obstruction.

 4. DOOR CLOSERS